Classification of hyperbolic Dehn fillings I: A weak version of the Zilber-Pink conjecture II (general case)

-Second, if $\dim \mathcal{Z}_i=1$, two varieties $\mathcal{Z}_i$ and $\mathcal{Y}_i$ are indeed equal, hence we invoke the reduction trick explained in Section \ref{22030101} (the discussion after Theorem \ref{struc2}).
-That is, appealing to Theorem \ref{struc2}, if we further assume
+Second, if $\dim \mathcal{Z}_i=1$, the two varieties $\mathcal{Z}_i$ and $\mathcal{Y}_i$ are indeed equal, hence we invoke the reduction trick explained in Section \ref{22030101}, as summarized in Proposition \ref{24101101}, to reduce the problem to the Zilber-Pink conjecture for the solvable cases.
+That is, if we further assume